is not enough.

 Perspective is everything.

-Most attempts to examine these questions so far have been too broad or too academic to carry any practical use for founders.
-We’ll start off by going back to the basic micro and macro questions facing anyone starting a research-driven venture today:
+Most attempts to examine those questions have been either too broad or too academic to carry any practical use for founders.
+So, we begin by going back to the elementary questions facing anyone starting a research-driven venture today:

 - Team: Are there any eccentric scientists left?
 How do you find them?